 - Look for Icy Buildup.
 If you see any icy buildup on system components, let it thaw before you try to turn the unit on.
 The bad news: This can take up to 24-hours.
 If the coil is clogged by dirt, blocking airflow, it will cause the temperature to drop and freeze up, preventing your system from running.
 Low refrigerant and improper fan operation can also cause this issue.
 In any case, if you see it you need to call a pro.

 Air conditioner on the fritz?
-Air out your house quickly, and give Aire Serv® a call for prompt, reliable service today.
+Air out your house quicklyLink opens in a new tab, and give Aire Serv® a call for prompt, reliable service today.